-Agamemnon was the King of Mycenae, which was the most famous state of that era.
+Agamemnon was the king of Mycenae, the most famous state of the time.
 He was also a leader of the Greek forces at Troy.

-Agamemnon's name means the "firm insistent", in Greek, deriving from the ancient Greek words agan: "much" and mimno: "to insist".
+The name Agamemnon means in Greek "the firm perseverer", derived from the ancient Greek words agan: "much" and mimno: "persevere".

-Agamemnon is mostly mentioned in Aeschylus' play, "Agamemnon" and in Homer's epos, the "Iliad".
+Agamemnon is most notably mentioned in Aeschylus' play "Agamemnon" and in Homer's epic "Iliad".